omarbessaa/tp-les-tries/README.md

 # Sorting algorithms
-implementatioin of the most common sorting algorithms in C programming lamguage with a nice GUI
+implementation of the most common sorting algorithms in C programming lamguage with a nice GUI